11.4 Ethical Research

 Educational technologists frequently perform research with human participants.
 This is true of academic research and also in some workplace situations, such as usability testing for new educational software or products.
 Because of past abuses of human subjects, there are federal laws in place to ensure protection of research participants, and universities have Institutional Review Boards (IRB) in place to ensure that these laws are followed.
 Research done outside of a university setting (e.g., software usability testing) is not subject to IRB oversight, but protection of human volunteers is still important for ethical practice in the field.

 University researchers at all levels (faculty, graduate students, etc.) are required to complete training prior to conducting any research with human participants.
-Information about the IRB process at Oklahoma State University can be found at http://irb.okstate.edu/.
+Univesities, such as Oklahoma State University, have IRB offices to provide information and training on this process.

 License